Punta Cana International Airport: 1980s

-The airport started out with a 5000 ft runway, which could fit larger propeller planes.
-The building was 300 m2 in area, and could assist 150 passengers every hour and a half.
-The small control tower also began operation.

 In January 1984, Punta Cana had its first international flight from San Juan, Puerto Rico, operated by the Puerto Rican airline, Prinair.
 The aircraft was a small double turbo propeller aircraft with 20 passengers.
 In 1984, the airport received 2,976 passengers.

 With a proper airport, many new hotels were built.
 As a result, this brought an increased demand to bring jet aircraft to Punta Cana, since the airport would have to accommodate more people.
 This led to the airport's first expansion in 1986.
 The runway was extended to 7500 ft, and there was a small expansion in the check-in area of the terminal, along with the renovation of the terminal.
 The tarmac was also expanded to accommodate jet aircraft, and the control tower had new radar systems added to it.
 This expansion allowed many more aircraft to land at the airport.
 In 1987, the first route between Punta Cana and the United States began, with Miami International Airport.

-During this time, new airlines from around the Caribbean started to fly here.
-There were only about four airlines in 1988.
-All of these small airlines were regional, coming from different parts of the Caribbean.
-The second expansion was added in 1988, with the addition of a new taxiway.
-In 1989, the first private jets started to fly to the airport.
-Towards the end of 1989, another expansion started to extend the runway to 10171 ft.
-This expansion was completed in late 1990.